madslundt/cloud-media-scripts/README.md

  - Crypt for cloud.
  - Crypt for local.

+This is done through the rclone config command.

 View my example for an rclone configuration [here](rclone/rclone.template.conf).

 _Good idea to backup your Rclone configuration and Plexdrive configuration and cache for easier setup next time._